moraneus/TP-DejaVu/README.md

 The main formulas are written in a first-order past-time linear temporal logic, with the addition of macros and recursive rules.
 The logic also supports reasoning about time.
 DejaVu contributors are [Klaus Havelund](http://www.havelund.com), [Doron Peled](http://u.cs.biu.ac.il/~doronp) and [Dogan Ulus](https://www.linkedin.com/in/doganulus).
 TP-DEJAVU is an enhanced version of the DEJAVU tool, designed to manage two-phase Runtime Verification (RV) processing.
-In the first phase, which is implemented in Scala, operational RV is carried out, allowing for arithmetic, string, and Boolean manipulations.
+In the first phase, which is implemented in Scala, **operational** RV is carried out, allowing for arithmetic, string, and Boolean manipulations.
 This phase leverages a straightforward syntax that facilitates the updating of summary variables.
-The second phase, based on the DEJAVU tool, and performs monitoring against a first-order specification.
+The second phase, a **declarative**, based on the DEJAVU tool, and performs monitoring against a first-order specification.
 More details about DejaVu and how it operates can be found [here](https://github.com/havelund/dejavu).

 ## Installing DejaVu: